Franklin89/HAProxy-Docker-Sample/README.md

 # HAProxy-Docker-Sample

 After following the steps below you should be able to browse to `site1.org` and `site2.org` in your default web browser and see the HAProxy woking.
+If you are not sure what a reverse proxy is and when to use it check out [this](http://mikehadlow.blogspot.ch/2013/05/the-benefits-of-reverse-proxy.html) post for further information.

 ## Proxy Network